 Physiotherapy should always be tried, working with Theraband (a rubber band system) to retone the rotator cuff (smaller musculature) to help the tendons recover.

 An ultrasound-guided steroid injection can help the symptoms, and may settle the inflammation so as to allow the physiotherapy to be of use.
 A second and occasionally a third injection may be warranted but this should always be considered carefully because of the rare but serious risk of infection, and corticosteroids can weaken the tendon possibly contributing to a tendon tear.

-In cases of consider continuing pain, surgery could be considered, however a large study published in the Lancet documented no difference between surgery and nonoperative measures and documented that most patients will improve with nonoperative care over 12-month period.
-The Australian Shoulder and Elbow society have released a statement which commends the study but did note some concerns, concluding that in those patients which have not responded to nonoperative measures including injections and physiotherapy that there may be a role for surgical intervention.
+For cases of purely subacromial bursitis, there has been a large study published in the Lancet which documented no difference between surgery and nonoperative measures, and documented that most patients will improve with nonoperative care over 12-month period.
+The Australian Shoulder and Elbow society have released a statement which commends the study but did note some concerns, concluding that in those patients which have not responded to nonoperative measures including injections and physiotherapy, that there may be a role for surgical intervention.

 Most cases that would come to surgery, usually have associated pathology, that being a rotator cuff tear (i.e. the tendons around the shoulder have gone on to tear) or arthritis of the acromioclavicular (AC) joint or pathology involving the labrum or biceps tendon.
 In these cases, the associated pathology is also treated.

 Usually a sling is not required and early movement is encouraged, depending upon the associated pathology treated.

 Most patients will require post-operative physiotherapy and would hope for an improvement over a 4 to 6-month period, but full recovery can take up to a full year.
 Many patients have a much quicker recovery however.

 At Glenelg Orthopaedics, we have extensive experience in relieving the symptoms of subacromial bursitis.
 For more information, contact us.